Veccoy/UseCaseLLM_Valeo/README.md

 ### 5. API Creation

-I used Gradio to create a demo for the summarization task using the fine-tuned T5-small model.
-It is a Python librairy based on FastAPI that allows the user to create interactive ML apps easily.
-It provides a simple and intuitive interface for creating and deploying demos, and it supports a wide range of ML frameworks and libraries, including transformers.
+I used Flask to create a demonstration for the summarization task using the fine-tuned T5-small model.
+It is a Python librairy that allows the user to create web apps easily.
+It provides a simple and intuitive interface for creating and deploying demos.

-In this app, one will be able to prompt a text in a chatbox and get the extreme summary from the fine-tuned T5-small model.
+In this app, one will be able to prompt a text in a box and get the summary from the fine-tuned T5-small model.
 It is run using the Python script and accessed from a Web browser.

 *Testing: Write tests to validate the API's functionality.*

 ### 6. Containerization

-I provide a Dockerfile ton encapsulate the
-Objective: Encapsulate the entire application, including the API, into a Docker container for ease of deployment.
+I provide a Dockerfile to encapsulate the entire application (Flask API for text summarization) for ease of deployment.
+The created container will contain everything needed to properly run the application.

 Requirements:
 ● Dockerfile: Create a Dockerfile that automates the setup of the environment, ensuring that all dependencies are installed correctly.